isomerpages/dis-dotc/_wip/Inside DOTC Series: Embracing Innovation and Collaboration in Product Management.md

 <h3>How do you foster collaboration between product designers and software engineers to ensure everyone is aligned?</h3>
 </blockquote>
 <p>
-<br><em>"There are several approaches I use to promote collaboration.
-Rituals and structured routines within the team help facilitate communication.
-Over-communicating on updates and alignment points is also crucial.
-Deliberate planning for work meetings and workshops creates a space where ideas can flow freely and team members can collaborate effectively."</em>
+<br><em>"Collaboration is something we build deliberately.
+We have team rituals and structured routines that make communication natural and consistent.
+I also believe in sharing updates openly and aligning decisions early, so everyone feels informed and included.
+With thoughtful planning for meetings and workshops, we create spaces where ideas can flow freely and every team member has the opportunity to contribute.
+This helps us not only work better together but also build a culture of trust, openness, and shared ownership."</em>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">